AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Step 1.
 Subscribe to an Aviatrix AMI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have already subscribed an AMI on AWS Marketplace, skip this step and proceed to Step 2.
+If you have already subscribed the Metered AMI on AWS Marketplace, skip this step and proceed to Step 2.

 1.1 Subscribe to the AMI
 ----------------------------------------------------------------